Freedom Homeschooling

 OpenLearn offers courses that teach several foreign languages, including Italian, German, French, Spanish, and more.
 The length and format of the classes may vary.

-This video series, created by Georgia Public Broadcasting, uses puppets, animation, live action, and music to teach Spanish language and culture to first-time learners.
+This video series, created by Georgia Public Broadcasting, utilizes puppets, animation, live-action footage, and music to teach Spanish language and culture to first-time learners.
 Each of the 42 episodes has suggested activities and a printable transcript.

 Sign School teaches American Sign Language using video lectures, interactive exercises, and games.
 Lessons are offered at the beginner, intermediate, and advanced levels.
 There’s also a searchable dictionary and sign of the day.